SonicMam/GoPractice/README.md

 This is a remake of the one of the previous creator's game ["SwitchBot" created for the Wowie Jam 4.0 GameJam](https://sonicmam.itch.io/switchbot).

-The goal of the inital game was to lead big block enemies around as hidden temple over switches that'll lead to gates to the next level opening.
+The goal of the inital game was leading big block enemies through a hidden temple filled with traps.
+Your mission is to guide the block enemies over switches scattered throughout each level, which will activate crawlspaces that lead to the next challenge.

 Language: C#